Prediabetes and Obesity

 Instructor Candace Owen

-Candace Owen is the Education Director for the National Network for Oral Health Access (NNOHA).
-She is a registered dental hygienist and has a Master in Public Health and a Master in Dental Hygiene.
-Candace’s experience includes clinical dental hygiene and serving as dental public health faculty at the University of New Mexico.
-Her interests include interprofessional education and working with underserved populations.
-With NNOHA, Candace develops educational resources for health care providers working safety net settings including webinars, in-person training and technical assistance, learning collaboratives, and various publications.
-She has provided training and technical assistance on dental sealants for the last 5 years.
-Outside of NNOHA, Candace is a dental hygienist for a portable dental program in Denver and is a member of the Special Olympics Colorado Young Professional Board.
+Candace Owen, RDH, MS, MPH is Education Director for the National Network for Oral Health Access (NNOHA).
+A registered dental hygienist, she holds master’s degrees in public health and dental hygiene.
+Her experience includes clinical practice and serving as dental public health faculty at the University of New Mexico.
+At NNOHA, Candace develops educational resources for safety-net health care providers.
+This includes webinars, in-person trainings, technical assistance, learning collaboratives, and publications, with a focus on dental sealants.
+She also practices in a portable dental program in Denver and serves on the Special Olympics Colorado Young Professional Board.

 Instructor JoAnn Gurenlian